 - everything from the class syllabus should be mastered in order to move up to the next level

 Intro Band/Percussion does not require any previous musical experience or knowledge.

 Returning band students should always register for the SAME LEVEL class they attended the previous semester.
 If a student wants to try a testup, don't register for the new level class - always register for the old level class.
 When the student comes in for a testup, if the grade is a passing grade, the teacher can easily adjust the roster with the click of a button.
 The student does not need to fill out any other forms or register for the new class.

-All students signing up for Intro Band or Intro Strings (including Intro Percussion) are required to attend the Musical Instrument Demo on Wednesday, August 7, at 12:00pm.
+All students signing up for WindStars2, Intro Band, or Intro Strings (including Intro Percussion) are required to attend the Musical Instrument Demo on Wednesday, January 8, at 12:00pm.
 This meeting is required, even if the student already knows what instrument to play.

 Band and Percussion Class Descriptions